paked/loaf/README.md

 # Loaf

-Loaf is a programming language.
+Loaf is a toy programming language I am currently hacking on to learn some new things.
+It features a hand written lexer and parser that outputs to a custom bytecode, which is then ran on a stack based virtual machine.
+Eventually I want to make it output to WebAssembly.

-It's inspired by Go, parts of Ruby, and a bit of C.
+The syntax is a bit of Go, a bit of Ruby and a bit of C.

-I'm writing it to learn how these sort of things work.

 ## Building/running